-Any member of the campus community may report incidents of Sexual Misconduct, Dating Violence, Domestic Violence or Stalking to any Campus Security Authority (CSA's).
+Any member of the campus community may report incidents of Sexual Misconduct, Dating and Domestic Violence, or Stalking to any Campus Security Authority (CSA's).
 These District personnel will assist the victim in notifying the appropriate law enforcement agency if the victim requests the assistance of law enforcement.
-In addition, most campus employees, including CSA's, are required to report incidents of Sexual Misconduct, Dating Violence, Domestic Violence and Stalking to the Title IX Coordinator.
+In addition, most campus employees, including CSA's, are required to report incidents of Sexual Misconduct, Dating and Domestic Violence, or Stalking to the Title IX Coordinator.
 Title IX Coordinator reporting responsibilities are described in detail below.